Thigh high compression socks are worn by both men and women from all walks of life: runners, nurses, patients–the list goes on.

 What Are Thigh-High Compression Socks?

-Thigh-high compression hose extend beyond your knees, reaching the mid-thigh.
+Thigh-high compression hose extends beyond your knees, reaching the mid-thigh.
 Some wearers prefer the way thigh highs make their legs look and feel.
 If you’ve found knee-high pressure socks to be uncomfortable, you may prefer thigh highs.

 Thigh-high stockings can be made from thinner material that is sheer like pantyhose or a thicker fabric like a Nylon sock.
 Since they have a larger area of coverage than knee-high compression socks, they must be fitted carefully to ensure effectiveness and comfort.